 Students may not use the pass/fail grade option:

 - To satisfy a prerequisite that requires a minimum grade of B

-- For courses that may count toward the requirements of the student’s major
+- For courses that may count toward the requirements of the student’s major, minor or certificate program

 Under the pass/fail grade option, students would have grades reported as either: